 General education courses in the associate of applied science (AAS) in air conditioning, heating, and refrigeration technology program include oral and written communication, electives from the humanities (e.g., workplace values and ethics), electives from behavioral sciences (e.g., psychology), and electives from the natural sciences.
 The technical coursework includes the basics covered in the certificate and diploma programs, with the addition of HVAC and HVAC/R technology, system design, controls, hydronics, thermodynamics, computers, and ducting.

 Students attend classroom lectures and receive hands-on training in labs.
-The degree program requires the completion of 62 to 76 credit.
-Graduates are prepared to take the EPA Section 608 exam and other industry exams.
+The degree program requires the completion of 62 to 76 credits.
+Graduates are prepared to take the EPA Section 608 exam and other industry exams

-- Accreditation: Southern Association of Colleges and Schools for all colleges; HVAC Excellence at Guilford only; PAHRA at Pitt only
+- Accreditation: Southern Association of Colleges and Schools for all colleges; HVAC Excellence (Guilford only); PAHRA (Pitt only)

-- Program length: 6 to 12 months for the certificate; 12 to 18 months for the diploma; two years for the degree
+- Estimated time to completion: Six to 12 months for the certificate; 12 to 18 months for the diploma; two years for the degree

 - Accreditation: Middle States Association of Colleges and Schools